mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ## Modifying Measurement Set
-This setup includes the minimal number of phasor measurements required to solve the state estimation problem.
-If a phasor measurement is taken out-of-service, additional measurements must be added to maintain system observability.
-For example:
+Excluding phasor measurements from the set, when obtained using optimal placement, should be done with caution, as it can easily render the system unobservable.
+In this example, two measurements will be taken out-of-service, and two additional measurements will be immediately included to maintain observability:
 ```@example pmuStateEstimation
 updatePmu!(system, device; label = "From Branch 2", status = 0)
 updatePmu!(system, device; label = "From Branch 8", status = 0)